-CELL PHONES AND TELEPHONE MESSAGES: Upper Division students may bring cell phones to school.
+Cell Phones and Phone Messages: Upper Division students may bring cell phones to school.
 Except during the designated times of lunch and breaks, phones must be silenced and stored away from sight.
 Travel time between classes is not an appropriate time for phone use.
-Unless given permission, students may not use their cell phones during class, including study halls.
+Unless given permission, students may not use their cell phones during class.
 Improperly used cell phones will be confiscated by the teacher and turned into the Upper Division office.
+Students may retrieve their confiscated cell phones after 3:15pm.
 Any student who uses a cell phone for an inappropriate purpose - including, but not limited to, using a cell phone during a quiz, test, or exam - will face more serious disciplinary measures.